 Detection by query of our Intelligence records:

-GAN generated faces are inundating the web and are used with increasing frequency on social media and dating apps.
-With the quality of GAN generated faces able to deceive the unprepared average Internet user, a growing number of malicious actors are leveraging their potential for scams on dating websites, for promoting counterfeit products and to hide their identity.
+GAN-generated faces are inundating the web and are used with increasing frequency on social media and dating apps.
+With the quality of GAN-generated faces able to deceive the unprepared average Internet user, a growing number of malicious actors are leveraging their potential for scams on dating websites, promoting counterfeit products, and hiding their identity.

-In the following example, a Reuters press agency’s reporter confirmed that Twitter users trying to delegitimise Russian protests pro Navalny were indeed using GAN generated images.
-Sensity detector labelled these images as GAN generated with 99% confidence.
+In the following example, a Reuters press agency’s reporter confirmed that Twitter users trying to delegitimize Russian protests pro Navalny were indeed using GAN-generated images.
+Sensity detector labeled these images as GAN generated with 99% confidence.

-With Sensity, you can detect this kinds of images and intercept scammers with a confidence in the range of 95-99.9%.
+With Sensity, you can detect this kind of image and intercept scammers with confidence in the range of 95-99.9%.
 Additionally, investigators can obtain information on attribution, on the deep learning model used to generate the synthetic picture, e.g. Stylegan2.